robinho81/techdocs/README.md

 # techdocs

+A bit of fun with Go.

 We have loads of markdown documents lying around that we want to display in a nice format.

-This golang project will allow the user to crawl directories for markdown documents, and convert these to HTML.
+This golang project will allow the user to crawl directories for markdown documents and convert these to HTML.